CMA Music Festival

 It's The Ultimate Country Music Fan Experience!

 Fan Fair X (FFX) is filled to the roof with Artist-Fan Connections, Performance Stages, Fan Fair History Walk, Shopping, Daily Entertainment, and Artist and Country Artifacts.
-Fan Fair X admission is inluded with all CMA Music Festival 4-day tickets.
+Fan Fair X admission is inluded with all CMA Music Festival 4-day tickets, $10 a day, or $25 for four days.
 Check out cmafest.com for details on autograph signings this year.

 Free music at Riverfront Park plays each day, all day, leading up to the Nightly Concerts at LP Field.
 Sara Evans, Mark Chesnutt, Blackberry Smoke, Gloriana, Craig Morgan, Joe Nichols, Phil Vassar, Love and Theft, Keith Anderson, Jo Dee Messina, Darryl Worley, David Nail, The Grascals, Jerrod Niemann, Sunny Sweeney, Colt Ford, Lonestar, Ronnie Milsap, Gretchen Wilson, and others performed at thee 2013 event.
 Stay tuned for the 2014 lineup!